Nicola1971/NoFollowExternalLinks-Plugin/README.md

 NoFollowExternalLinks Plugin for MODX Evolution
 ============================

-Add no-follow to all external links in MODX Evolution content (only in content field)
+Add rel="no-follow" to all external links in MODX Evolution content (only in content field)

 #Install
 Install with Package Manager or Store module